LIMUNIMI/Netychords/Readme.md

     - (Suggested) an eye tracker, with some proper software
     - (Suggested) an eye tracker, with a NITH wrapper software
 - (Optional but suggested) any of these NITH sensors, which will control strumming intensity and dynamics
-    - [NITHheadTracker](https://neeqstock.notion.site/NITHheadTracker-BNO055-eda9cb4d752c45869abd85d06a1d7e5d) - which is the original interaction method for which Netychords was thought for
+    - [NITHheadTracker](https://neeqstock.notion.site/NITHheadTracker-BNO055-eda9cb4d752c45869abd85d06a1d7e5d) - which provides the original interaction method for which Netychords was thought for
     - [NITHbreathSensor](https://neeqstock.notion.site/NITHbreathSensor-5010DP-b23a43406b4d432d974a42bbe0f63695)
     - [NITHbiteSensor](https://neeqstock.notion.site/NITHbiteSensor-FSR-d0dabadc9abe470eb583985b22f3d2a9)